knative/docs/docs/serving/installing-cert-manager.md

 You can use cert-manager to either manually obtain certificates, or to enable Knative for automatic certificate provisioning.
-ConfigMap.
 Complete instructions about automatic certificate provisioning are provided in [Enabling automatic TLS cert provisioning](./using-auto-tls.md).

 Regardless of if your want to manually obtain certificates, or configure Knative for automatic